-The NU-NR800 airflow calibration consists of adjustments to balance the airflow within the Isolator.
+The NU-PR797 airflow calibration consists of adjustments to balance the airflow within the Isolator.
 THIS WORK SHOULD BE DONE ONLY BY A QUALIFIED TECHNICIAN WHO CAN MEASURE THE AIRFLOW FROM THE FILTERS WITH A SUITABLE VELOMETER.
-NuAire provides two adjustments to calibrate the airflow and pressure within the Isolator.
-This is:
+NuAire provides an adjustment to calibrate the airflow and pressure within the Isolator.
+This is the supply airflow PWM signal.